 In an article in the New York Times last month, Anand Giridharadas notes that a recent study has shown that immigrants “study further, earn more, marry at higher rates and divorce at lower rates, fall out of the work force less frequently, and dodge poverty” more than native-born Americans.
-(The Immigrant Advantage, May 22, 2014, in the Sunday Review section, p.1) And that this occurs to a greater degree in the poorer states in the middle of the country than in the wealthier states on the coasts.
+(The Immigrant Advantage, May 22, 2014, in the Sunday Review section, p.1) He adds that this occurs to a greater degree in the poorer states in the middle of the country than in the wealthier states on the coasts.
 In general, a native-born resident in the 10 poorest states earns only 84 cents to every dollar earned by an immigrant, compared to 97 cents for the native residents of the 10 wealthiest states.
 Giridharadas feels that this has to do with the sense of community and the support structures immigrants bring with them from their countries of origin, enabling them to deal with the inevitable frustrations and defeats associated with a successful career better than our native born.

 But surely this is also a function of the weakness in our public school system.
 Here we have two groups, those who have newly arrived in this country and so have been educated, at least to some degree, in another country, and those who have only been educated here.
 That one group earns more, divorces less, and gets more advanced degrees than the other has to be related to the education each group has received.
 If public education is not about getting a good job and living a stable and successful life what is it about?
 You can even argue that one of the main goals of the schools is the kind of cooperation and community-building that Giridharadas sees at the core of these differences.
 Even if we say that culturally some countries are more “community-minded” than individualistic America, we have to admit that if we ever want to do something about this difference, rather than just moan about it, it is the public school system here that has the best chance of changing that cultural difference for the better.
 And the fact that this immigrant advantage occurs most in our weakest states, which, quite logically, should have the weakest school systems, supports this interpretation.